marcizhu/Cereal/README.md

 - [@raresica1234](https://github.com/raresica1234)

 ## Contribute
-Pull requests and suggestions are accepted.
-If you have any questions, feel free to open an [issue](https://github.com/marcizhu/Cereal/issues) and we will reply as soon as possible :)
+Pull requests and suggestions are always accepted.
+If you have any question, feel free to open an [issue](https://github.com/marcizhu/Cereal/issues) and we will reply as soon as possible :)

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.